Muirfield/pocketmine-plugins/pmimporter/README.md

 * pmlevel - manipulate some level.dat settings
 * nbtdump - Dump the contents of NBT files
 * plugin - PocketMine plugin version
+* dumpchunk - Extract an specific chunk from a map so it can be processed by nbtdump.

 Description
 -----------